klean2050/tiles_ecg_model/README.md

 <div align="center">

 # VCMR: Video-Conditioned Music Representations
-This repository is the official implementation of the project.
+This repository is the official implementation of the VCMR project.

 </div>